 “I started my blog in October 2010 and within a day or two a Kenyan girl had contacted me indicating she was pregnant and didn't know what to do.
 She was in school and she was going to get kicked out of her house and school if they found out she was pregnant.
 That started me searching for her and to God for answers.
 There is no such thing as a pregnancy crisis center in Mombasa.
 I have spoken with several people on the topic, from pastors to lawyers to government officials, they all indicate there is nothing of the sort, except a place that refers you to underground abortion clinics.”

 LAND AND BUILDINGS:We have approximately a half acre of land in Tiwi, Kenya on the same site as our school and medical center.
 We have a layout design now.
-We should be breaking ground early summer on the building.
-We hope to have the building completed by the end of the year.
+We should be breaking ground soon on the building.
+We hope to have the building completed by the end of the next year.

 We hope to have girls in the center and monthly support for them by Spring, 2015 if not sooner.
-Monthly support for the girls is expected to be $150 per month for mom and baby.
+Monthly support for the girls is expected to be $50 per month for mom and $50 per month for baby.